| Course Information

-There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance: INTR 299 Study Abroad in Rio de Janeiro
+There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance: INTR 299 Study Abroad in Salvador

-This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Rio de Janeiro and to cover a variety of pre-departure information.
+This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Salvador and to cover a variety of pre-departure information.
 The scheduling of this course will be dependent on the class times possible for program participants.

 Courses are taught by W&M faculty and host faculty.
 Grades will appear on the W&M transcript and will be included in GPA calculations.